How to Practice Jazz Scales on Violin, Viola and Cello

 So with that, you have the first 4 strategies for practicing scales!

-Bare in mind that these exercises are important not just for developing your understanding of these melodic relationships, but for your listening.
+Keep in mind that these exercises are important not just for developing your understanding of these melodic relationships but also for your listening.
 You’ll be able to hear and recognize what each scale sounds like.

-Ultimately, you’ll want do do all this from your head.
-However, if you want something to read off of to get started, check out the book Jazz Scales for Violin, Viola and Cello.
+If you want to speed up that process, check out the book Jazz Scales for Violin, Viola, and Cello.

 Leave a Reply